weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 #### Parameters

 - `model` (Optional): A model family, e.g. `davinci`.

+   The default model is `text-embedding-ada-002`.
 - `modelVersion` (Optional): Version string, e.g. `003`.
 - `type` (Optional): Model type.
 Can be `text` or `code`.
+- `baseURL` (Optional): Sets a proxy or other URL instead of the default OpenAI URL.
+To specify the URL, use protocol domain format: `https://your.domain.com`.

-The default model is `text-embedding-ada-002`.
+   The default value is: `https://api.openai.com`.

 #### Example